schimanx/wish/README.md

 wish
 ====
-Sharing your Wish.
+Share your Wish.
 ----
 Requirments:
 - Openshift DIY app with PostgreSQL DB
-- OR localhost with Java 7 and PostgreSQL DB
+- OR other computer with Java 7 and PostgreSQL DB

 Build:
-bower install
+- bower install
-mvn spring-boot:run
+- mvn spring-boot:run